 Acute Care Nurse Practitioner – Indianapolis Program Site

-Marquette University College of Nursing has developed the Adult-Older Adult Acute Care Nurse Practitioner (ACNP) program for working RNs to pursue a master of science in nursing and specialize in adult-older adult acute care.
+Marquette University College of Nursing has developed the Adult-Gerontology Acute Care Nurse Practitioner (ACNP) program for working RNs to pursue a master of science in nursing and specialize in adult-gerontology acute care.
 The 42-credit curriculum incorporates online course work with an in-hospital preceptorship through St. Vincent in Indianapolis, Indiana.